42Bastian/rmac/docs/rmac.rst

 references.
 This one-pass nature is usually transparent to the programmer, with the following important exceptions:

- o in listings, the object code for forward references is not shown.
+ * In listings, the object code for forward references is not shown.
 Instead, lower- case "xx"s are displayed for each undefined byte, as in the following example:

     ::